arcus/r102/README.md

 ## Slides

-[Slides](slides.link) of the teaching presentation that accompany each of the workshop sessions are available and you are welcome to follow along or refer back to them at a later date.
+Slides (link coming soon) of the teaching presentation that accompany each of the workshop sessions are available and you are welcome to follow along or refer back to them at a later date.
-The source code for these slides is included in the directory [quarto_slides](quarto_slides) in this repository.
+The source code for these slides is included in the directory [quarto_slides](https://github.com/arcus/r102/tree/main/quarto_slides) in this repository.

 ## License